ANXIETY & PANIC

 Anxiety treatment looks at how alarm, avoidance, and prediction work together.
 The body reacts, the mind explains the reaction, and behavior shifts toward safety.

 Anxiety is like a smoke alarm that becomes too sensitive.
 It may be loud, but loud is not the same as accurate.
+We teach your mind to allow distress to show when it does, and to continue doing what matters to you, not Anxiety or Avoidance.

 Each avoided place, task, or feeling marks another area as unsafe.
 Treatment helps you redraw the map with real experience instead of fear alone.